 From start to finish, the entire film development process can take anywhere between 3 – 8 hours including processing and drying depending on variables like humidity, size of the negatives, chemicals used, and development process.
 However, that amount of time is a bit misleading because your pictures are only “developing” during the first 10 to 15 minutes or so.

 The rest of 4 – 8 hour processing time is taken up by the rest of the chemicals that includes stopping the developing process, fixing the film negatives so they aren’t damaged by light, washing in a wetting agent like Photo-Flo, and washing the film in running water.
 The final step is the part of the process that takes the longest, which is drying the film.
 The film is dry when you can touch the start (the film leader) or the end of the film negative with your finger and thumb.
 If it feels dry and smooth when touching it, then the film is dry.
 However, the drying process can take anywhere between 2 – 5 hours depending on humidity and other variables.

 Waiting the full amount of drying time is important because wet film is very fragile and susceptible to damage like scratches and fingerprints.
-It won’t lay flat for scanning as dry film does.
-However, there are ways to shorten the wait time, for example, building or using a film drying cabinet.
-A professional film drying cabinet can be fairly expensive (like this one on adorama.com) but it can save you a lot of time by getting the drying time down to around 30 minutes or shorter.
+Wet film also won’t lay flat for scanning like dry film does.

 An Overview of the Process For Developing Black and White Film